Large deviations for non-uniformly expanding maps: Introduction

-From Theorem~\ref{mthm:largedeviation} we are able to deduce that the supremum above is strictly negative for non-uniformly expanding maps with slow recurrence to the singular set.
+We are able to deduce that the supremum in the statement of Theorem~\ref{mthm:largedeviation} is strictly negative for non-uniformly expanding maps with slow recurrence to the singular set \textbf{such that all equilibrium states $\EE$ are expanding measures}.

-\begin{maintheorem} Let $f:M\to M$ be a local diffeomorphism outside a non-flat singular set $\cS$ which is non-uniformly expanding and has slow recurrence to $\cS$.
+\begin{maintheorem} Let $f:M\to M$ be a local diffeomorphism outside a non-flat singular set $\cS$ which is non-uniformly expanding, has slow recurrence to $\cS$ \textbf{and every element in $\EE$ is weak expanding}.
 For $\omega>0$ and a continuous function $\vfi:M\to\RR$ there exists $\epsilon,\delta>0$ arbitrarily close to $0$ such that, writing

 and

 we get

 \end{maintheorem}